To host an event or form a new postdoc group, contact the Associate Director for Programs.

 - Stanford Chemistry Women’s Committee on Graduate Life;

 - Women in Computer Science at Stanford University;

 - Stanford Society of Women Engineers;

 SLPA is your comunidad on campus!
 We strive to improve, enhance, and enrich the Latinx postdoc experience at Stanford.
 We welcome postdocs from all departments to join us in community building, professional development, and networking.
 We are here to support the presence and growth of our community through the promotion of diversity and inclusion in higher education.
 Join our mailing list.

 Join our mailing list for information about events and group-related resources and activities for members.

 Trans Grads & Postdocs

-A community of trans graduates students and postdocs, providing a space for them to connect with each other.
-The group gathers for official events about once per month, and the email list serves as a means for members of the community to connect with one another.
+A community of trans graduate students and postdocs, providing a space to connect.
+The group gathers for official events about once per month, and the email list connects members of the community.
 Join our mailing list.
 Contact: Callum Bobb.